TET2 c.2355del, p.His786MetfsTer27

 BS1 (Not Applied) Strength Modified

 According to standard ACMG guidelines, the rule for BS1 is: "Allele frequency is greater than expected for the disorder".
-The evidence for this variant shows: allele frequency is absent.
+The evidence for this variant shows: it is absent from population databases.
 Therefore, this criterion is not applied.

 BS2